n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### (6) Applying remaining positioning features from GPOS ###

 In this stage, mark positioning, kerning, and other GPOS features are applied.
-As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.
+As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GPOS table in the font.

         dist
         abvm